Education (ED)

 3 or 6 credits (0+0+ 12-24)

 Supervised teaching in elementary or secondary schools.
 The department may limit registration, determine assignments, and prescribe the number of teaching hours required.
-Grade of B or better is required for the degree program.
+Grade of (B 3.00 or better) is required for the degree program.

 Prerequisite: Approval for student teaching and 3.00 GPA in program sequence.